 You can, and you should.
 Doxxing yourself is the best way to find out how much of your personal information is on the internet.
 This way, you can try to remove everything you don’t want available online.

-What should you do with the information you find about yourself online?
-If you live in the European Union, you can demand that your personal data be erased from the website, thanks to the GDPR rules.
+What should you do with the data you find about yourself online?
+If you live in the European Union, you can demand that your personally identifiable information be erased from the website, thanks to the GDPR.

 Unfortunately, it’s not as straightforward elsewhere in the world.
 You can still ask the website to delete information about you, and many will likely agree to do so.
 As for everything else, you will at least know what information about you is available online.
 And from this point onwards, you can be more careful.
 Make sure your new email, phone number, or home address do not end up online.
 Control what you and others post about you on social media, and be more careful with your data in general.